 Learn the five daily actions that can boost mood and support our mental health.

-Everyone knows that eating five portions of fruit and vegetables are good for us (1); but did you know there are also five activities we can do everyday to maintain and improve our sense of well-being?
+Everyone knows that eating five portions of fruit and vegetables are good for us (1) but did you know there are also five activities we can do every day to maintain and improve our mood?

 What’s great about these five ways to well-being is they are not prescriptive.
 They are broad activity themes which means you get to choose and tailor what you do based on how you feel, where you are and how much time you have.

-Not that specific actions aren't helpful - 30 minutes of daily cardio, 20 minutes of meditation, list 3 things you are grateful for, get 8 hours sleep - but they can seem more like chores, setting you up to strive and feel bad if you don’t do them.
+Not that specific actions aren't helpful - 30 minutes of daily cardio, 20 minutes of meditation, list 3 things you are grateful for, get 8 hours sleep - but they can seem more like things to check off your to-do list, setting you up to strive and feel bad if you don’t do them.

 This means if a 30 minute run isn't your thing but a 15 minute walk is, great.
-And a walk with a friend gives you two of your five-a-day, as does a walk where you choose to look up and notice your surroundings.
+And a walk with a friend gives you two of your five-a-day, as does a walk where you choose to look around you and take notice of your surroundings.

 The 5 ways to well-being

 Theme 1.
 Connect